Holy Trinity Cathedral, Auckland: Diocese and cathedral

 Selwyn returned to England in 1868 having selected William Cowie as his successor.
 Cowie was the first bishop to be known as Bishop of Auckland, and it may be considered that this was the year of the formation of the Diocese of Auckland, though it is generally said to be 1841.
 The Diocese of Dunedin, formerly part of the Christchurch Diocese, was created in 1869.

 During Bishop Cowie's 33-year tenure, the last nine as primate, the diocesan administration was set up in the traditional Anglican understanding of the term.
 When the dioceses were firmly established, each with its bishop, the building of New Zealand's cathedrals began.

 ChristChurch Cathedral was one of the first: begun in 1864, it was finally consecrated in 1881.
 It had been intended to build a cathedral seating 1000 people in Auckland but by 1883 the plan was abandoned because of cost.
 Instead, a decision was made to replace the existing small church of St Mary's in Parnell with a larger church, and in 1884 work began.
 The new church was designated a cathedral in 1887 while uncompleted, and a cathedral chapter of clerical canons and lay members was formed in 1893 while the new cathedral was in use but still awaiting completion.

 By 1926 the Auckland diocese was very large and becoming densely populated, so The Most Revd AW Averill, Bishop of Auckland and Archbishop of New Zealand, divided off the southern regions of Waikato, King Country and Taranaki to form the Diocese of Waikato.

-The Auckland cathedral used to be square, and they wanted to make it into a cross shape, but no one could work out how to design it to be safe.
-Later on an English carpenter, who had lived in New Zealand for a couple of years worked out how to.
-Apparently he was a fantastic artist, and his name was George Day.